kanika5598/user-dashboard/README.md

     npm install
     ```

+3.  **Create .env file and add below configs:**

+    Create a `.env` file in the root directory and add the following configurations:

+    ```
+    NEXT_PUBLIC_BACKEND_URL: http://backend:4000  # Or the port you specified in the `.env.development` file in backend
+    httpValue: http
+    ```

-3.  **Start the development server:**
+4.  **Start the development server:**

     ```bash
     npm run dev
     ```

-    The application will be available at `http://localhost:3000`.
+    The application will typically run on `http://localhost:3000` (or the available port specified in the terminal).
 Open with your browser to see the results.

 ## Learn More